gigalixir/gigalixir-cli/docs/source/modify-app/distillery.rst

        ssl: true,
        pool_size: 2 # Free tier db only allows 4 connections.
 Rolling deploys need pool_size*(n+1) connections where n is the number of app replicas.

-:elixir:`server: true` **is very important and is commonly left out.
+..
+Attention:: :elixir:`server: true` **is very important and is commonly left out.
 Make sure you have this line.**

 1. Replace :elixir:`:gigalixir_getting_started` with your app name e.g. :elixir:`:my_app`
 2. Replace :elixir:`GigalixirGettingStartedWeb.Endpoint` with your endpoint module name.
 You can find your endpoint module name by running something like